WaterDamageRestorationMarketing

 Reviews

 →Steady reviews tied to completed jobs.
-Critical for restoration because review count and recency are what hold the map pack against the spammers.
+Critical for restoration because review count and recency are what hold the map pack against the spammers — and what a vetting homeowner reads before they call.

 AI Tools